10 March 2018 · Mfantsipim School

 Volunteer

-Field volunteers, pro-bono analysts, designers and translators.
-We onboard new volunteers each quarter.
+Field volunteers, pro-bono analysts, designers, translators, photographers.
+We onboard new volunteers each quarter on the 1st of January, April, July and October.

 Corporate